khatwaniNikhil/SystemDesign/flash_sale_design/Flash Sale Design.md

         1. on new user signup - sending email can be done asyncronously
         2. image processing on upload to website -
         3 server response is somewhat the image has been uploaded successfully, it will appear on the website later if things go as planned
-4. scaling of stateless api server
+4. idempotent key based api design to avoid duplicate charges

 ## Database
 1. row level lock for inventory update: lot of contention in case of million req/sec